top of page

 Meeting Procedures Outlined below are the meeting procedures to be followed during all council meetings.
 Meeting Procedures The Woodville Town Council Meetings take place on the first Tuesday of each month at the Bob Jones Community Center.
 The work session begins at 6:00 p.m. with the council meeting immediately following that.
 In order to have a meeting, a quorum must be present, which consists of at least three council members and the mayor or mayor pro-tempore as provided by Section 11-43-48 of the Code of the Alabama.
 All meetings, unless an executive session, are open to the public.
 Meeting Procedures (continued) In order to be able to speak at a Town of Woodville Council Meeting, the person wanting to speak must register to do so by 12:00 p.m. on the Friday preceding the upcoming Tuesday meeting.
 Registration can be completed by either visiting the Woodville Town Hall or completing a registration form under the Agenda Registration page.
 Unless registered for the agenda, visitors are to remain silent during ongoing business unless addressed by the mayor or a town council member.

-• Government | Town of Woodville | Jackson County | Alabama
+• Woodville High School | Town of Woodville | Jackson County | Alabama

-• Tourism | My Site 1
+• Ordinances | My Site 1

 • Historic Museum | My Site 1